mark-watson/haskell_book/manuscript/webgemini.md

 # A Web Application For Using the Google Gemini APIs

-Here we look at a web application using the Google Gemini API for chat We'll show the complete program listing that demonstrates how to interact with Gemini, providing a foundation for building more complex applications.
+Here we look at a web application using the Google Gemini API for chat.
+We'll show the complete program listing that demonstrates how to interact with Gemini, providing a foundation for building more complex applications.
 This example code encapsulates the core concepts of sending requests and processing responses, showcasing Haskell's ability to integrate with modern APIs while maintaining code clarity and robustness.

 This example is in the directory **haskell_tutorial_cookbook_examples/webchat**.